mvollmer/atomic/docs/atomic-storage.1.md

 **export**

 export command will export all the current images, volumes, and containers to the specified directory (/var/lib/atomic/migrate by default), in the /images, /volumes, /containers subdirectories.

 **import**

 import command will import images, volumes, and containers from the specified directory (/var/lib/atomic/migrate by default) into the new atomic instance.

 **reset**
 	Remove all containers/images from your system

+**add DEVICE ...**

+Add the given block devices to the storage pool.
+This can be done at any time, without having to stop any containers.

+The block devices must not be in use and must not have a partition table, filesystem, or some other signature on them.

 # export OPTIONS
 **-h** **--help**
   Print usage statement

 **--graph**
 Root of the docker runtime.
 If you are running docker at the default location (/var/lib/docker), you don't need to pass this flag.
 However if you are running docker at a custom location.
 This flag must be set.

 **--dir**
 Directory in which to temporarily store the files (can be an existing directory, or the command will create one).
 If no directory is specified, /var/lib/atomic/migrate would be used as default.